jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_gradle_repository.md

 * `suppress_pom_consistency_checks` - (Optional) By default, Artifactory keeps your repositories healthy by refusing POMs with incorrect coordinates (path).
   If the groupId:artifactId:version information inside the POM does not match the deployed path, Artifactory rejects the deployment with a "409 Conflict" error.
   You can disable this behavior by setting the Suppress POM Consistency Checks checkbox.
 True by default for Gradle repository.

+Arguments for Gradle repository type closely matches with arguments for Generic repository type.